rahulk15/cementStrengthPrediction/README.md

 # Logging
 ## Training Logs
-- Each and Every Step or every action it generartes logs and store it in Mongo DB. so we can know in what time which actions has done or where it is giving me a error at what time.
+- Each and Every Step or every action it generartes logs and store it in Mongo DB. so we can know at what time which actions have done or where it is giving me an error.
 <p align="center">
 <img src="https://github.com/rahulk15/images/blob/main/cement%20training%20logs.png" alt="command">
 </p>